YAZ64MT/PlayerModelManager_FSModels/README.md

 * [YAZMT PlayerModelManager](https://github.com/YAZ64MT/PlayerModelManager)

 ## Usage
 This mod can currently only load models that were compiled with OoTO/MMO zzplayas/z64playas manifests.
 The largest repository of such models can be found (here)[https://github.com/hylian-modding/Z64-CustomPlayerModels/tree/master/manifests].
 Do NOT report model issues to the HylianModding repository.
 These models are commonly found with the file extension `.zobj`, but not all `.zobj` files are valid models.
-Most models with the ASCII `MODLOADER64` at off
+Most models with the ASCII `MODLOADER64` at offset 0x5000 are compatible though.

 Drag the zip containing this mod and any dependencies into the mod menu of Zelda64: Recompiled and enable them.